 12. Columnar Basaltic Lava, St. Mary’s Islands

 These cracks take the form of hexagons and polygons.
-As the lava congeals into rock, wheat is left back in the columns of the rock, making it appear as if it were shaped by human hands.
+As the lava congeals into rock, what is left back in the columns of the rock, making it appear as if it were shaped by human hands.

 13. Sambhar Lake

-This India’s largest inland salt lake amidst a desert.
 India’s largest inland salt lake, the Sambhar Salt Lake is another natural wonder of the country.
 It lies in the arid Thar Desert.

 When desert areas usually desolate and barren, this water body in the middle of the desert is an exception.
-The lake is bowl shaped and rings the historical Sambhar Lake Town situated south west of the city of Jaipur.
+The lake is bowl-shaped and rings the historical Sambhar Lake Town situated south west of the city of Jaipur.